Sunday Worship | 9:30am, 11:30am & 6:00pm | (*For sign language interpretation, email: Sarah Garner. )

 Lazarus - Lazarus is a ministry for the homeless.
 Our main purpose is friendship––to look the poor in the eye when most look the other way.
 There are several opportunities to get involved throughout the year.
 In addition to multiple large events, we take to the streets several times weekly to build relationships and pass out food items.
 For more information visit their site at www.lazarusatlanta.org.

-Vine City - Vine City is an inner-city neighborhood with a rich heritage (located near Trinity and behind the Georgia Dome).
+Vine City & Redeemer Community Church - Vine City is an inner-city neighborhood with a rich heritage (located near Trinity and behind the Georgia Dome).
 As neighbors of this great Atlanta neighborhood, our intention is to show the love of Jesus to Vine City through a long-term partnership between Trinity and the community.
-Together, we participate in fellowship outings, service programs and mentorships.
-To participate or for more information on upcoming events and ongoing efforts, visit their blog at www.vinecity.blogspot.com.
+Most recently, the Trinity households in Vine City decided to launch a church to meet the needs of the neighborhoods more directly - Redeemer Community Church.
+To participate or for more information on upcoming events and ongoing worship, visit their blog at www.redeemeratl.org.

 God has blessed Trinity with a community of people with compassionate hearts, but also with skills in various areas.
 When disasters happen, we turn both our compassionate hearts and our skills toward helping those in need.
 After Hurricane Katrina we sent four teams down to help gut homes, partner with other relief efforts and care for the people of New Orleans.
 We also sent three teams to Alabama following an outbreak of tornadoes that ravaged the area to clean up debris and be a blessing to the folks they encountered there.
 When catastrophies occur in our region, we want to be a church that is willing to help where we can.